sungnga/react-revents/README.md

   - In JSX:
     - In the 'Reply' Comment.Action element, add the onClick event handler and call the setShowReplyForm() to change the showReplyForm state when this button is clicked
     - Underneath the Comment.Action element, write a condition to check if showReplyForm.open state is true AND if showReplyForm.commendId in the state is equal to comment.id.
 If both condition are true, then display the EventDetailedChatForm component as a reply chat form
-    - Inside the EventDetailedChatForm component that we use to render for the original/parent comment, we want to pass down the parentId props with the value set to 0
+    - Inside the EventDetailedChatForm component that we use to render the original chat form, we want to pass down 3 props:
+      - The eventId props is set to eventId
+      - The parentId props is set to value of 0
+      - The closeForm props is set to setShowReplyForm function
-      - `<EventDetailedChatForm eventId={eventId} parentId={0} />`
+      - `<EventDetailedChatForm eventId={eventId} parentId={0} closeForm={setShowReplyForm} />`
-    - Then inside the EventDetailedChatForm component that we use for the reply chat form, we want to pass down 3 props:
+    - Then inside the EventDetailedChatForm component that we use to render the reply chat form, we want to pass down 3 props:
       - The eventId props is set to eventId
       - The parentId props is set to comment.id
       - The closeForm props is set to handleCloseReplyForm function